ryandavidhartman/ScalaSchool/docs/Basics.md

   //some types

   val aBoolean: Boolean = true
-  val aChar:Char = 'x'
+  val aChar: Char = 'x'
-  val anInt:Int = x
+  val anInt: Int = x
   val aShort: Short = 1;   // Short.MaxValue is the biggest short
   val aLong: Long = 1000L  // use the L to tell the compiler you want a Long not an Int val aDouble: Double = 2.0